Central MediaScene 2006

 Sex Manual That Changed the World

-which we mentioned earlier due to its inclusion of local-interest
+we mentioned earlier due to its inclusion of local-interest author

-author Mary Wollstonecraft began on 16/04/2006, after articles in many of the papers.
-It began
+Mary Wollstonecraft began on 16/04/2006, after articles in many of the papers.
+It began with

-resident, whose 1918 textbook Married Love was the first sex-education manual.
-(The
+whose 1918 textbook Married Love was the first sex-education manual.
+(The book is available

 ITV was certainly not taking any chances on boring the late-Sunday-evening audience with details,